 Reality check: The deodorant you're using is probably toxic (and not in the fun, Britney Spears way).
-The word is still out on whether slathering chlorohydrate, parabens, propylene glycol and triclosan under your arms once a day is causing any serious harm—but if you’d rather be safe than sorry, here are five things you need to know before you make the switch to the natural stuff.
+The word is still out on whether slathering chlorohydrate, parabens, propylene glycol and triclosan under your arms once a day is causing any serious harm—but if you’d rather be safe than sorry, here are four things you need to know before you make the switch to natural deodorant.

 1. You might need to detox your armpits first